Updated: Oct 12, 2022

 Impact, you know, I have always wanted to make an impact.

 I mean, throwing a rock into a puddle of water?
-When that rock hits that puddle of water, the water has been impacted by that rock.
+When that rock hits that puddle of water, the water is impacted by that rock.

 There are many levels of impact.
 I've always wanted to be able to make that impact.
 I may not make much money, but I will make an impact.